datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Conclusions from Random Forest Model Performance

 In the source R-code available [here](https://github.com/datahoundz/Springboard_Data_Science/blob/master/04_mach_learn.R), a second random forest model is run using individual law variables with slightly higher performance levels.
 Both of these models suggest that specific legislation classes offer the possibility of impacting firearm suicide rates.
-Based upon this finding, gradient boost models will be utilized to identify the critical law categories and laws of most interest to legislators and public health professionals.
+Based upon this finding, gradient boost models will be utilized to identify the critical law categories and individual laws of most interest to legislators and public health professionals.

 Gradient Boost Modeling to Identify Critical Law Variables
 ----------------------------------------------------------

-Gradient boost modeling offers the performance benefits of random forest models with the added benefit of getting to **peak under the hood to view the variables of greatest imapct** to the model.
+Gradient boost modeling offers the performance benefits of random forest models with the added benefit of getting to peak under the hood to view the variables of greatest impact to the model.
 With that in mind, a model will be created utilizing all 132 law variables to assess those most likely to be predictive of a state's firearm suicide rate.
 It follows that these laws could have the greatest potential effect in reducing firearm suicides.

 ### Preliminary Gradient Boost Models

-In the interest of limitations of time and space, only one gradient boost model utilizing all 132 law variables will be presented here.
+In light of limitations of time and space, only one gradient boost model utilizing all 132 law variables will be presented here.
 However, the [source R-code]() includes preliminary models that first assessed the 14 law category variables and then investigated the individual laws within those categories.
 This process found significant overlap between the final 132-variable model and the preliminary models.

 ### Create Table and Split Into Train and Test Data Sets